 - After that, click on Run.

-- As a result, we will get the full screen with no title bar.
-See the screenshot.
+- As a result, we will get the full screen.

 In this method, we will customize the ribbon and enable the full-screen commands.
-Using this full-screen command, we will get the full screen with no title bar.
+Using this full-screen command, we will get the full-screen.
 To apply this method, follow the steps carefully.

 - First, right-click on the ribbon.